nfdi4plants/ARC-specification/ARC specification.md

 ### Run Metadata

-- For metadata annotation, it is encouraged to reference namespaces and schemas, as shown in the [CWL metadata user guide](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html)
+- For metadata annotation, namespaces and schemas SHOULD be referenced, as shown in the [CWL metadata user guide](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html)

-- It is strongly encouraged to include author and contributor metadata in `run.yml` parameter files as CWL metadata.
+- Author and contributor metadata SHOULD be included in `run.yml` parameter files as CWL metadata.

-  - The referenced authors and contributors must be the ones executing the [processing unit](https://www.commonwl.org/user_guide/introduction/basic-concepts.html#processes-and-requirements), not the person that created the processing unit.
+  - The referenced authors and contributors MUST be the ones executing the [processing unit](https://www.commonwl.org/user_guide/introduction/basic-concepts.html#processes-and-requirements), not the person that created the processing unit.

-- It is encouraged, to add metadata relevant to the `run.yml` parameter file.
-This metadata must be limited to only metadata that directly describes the run parameters.
-Metadata describing the processing unit must be added to the corresponding `.cwl` file.
+- Metadata relevant to the `run.yml` parameter file SHOULD be added.
+This metadata MUST be limited to only metadata that directly describes the run parameters.
+Metadata describing the processing unit MUST be added to the corresponding `.cwl` file.

-- The properties of [Lab Process](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#labprocess) and [Create Action](https://schema.org/CreateAction) should be used to describe run metadata.
+- The properties of [Lab Process](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#labprocess) and [Create Action](https://schema.org/CreateAction) SHOULD be used to describe run metadata.

   - This is mainly done using the processSequence (currently [about](https://schema.org/about)).